 Johnston County is a community of rural X-roads, farms and church families, where locals often meet at country stores for supplies and gossip.
 Enjoy these “off-the-beaten” path tours featuring out of the way attractions such as Atkinson's Mill, strawberry picking or stopping by a local farmer's market and why not picnic in a managed forest.
 This tour is certainly worth the time and effort to see and experience what lies beyond the highway on Johnston County’s X-Roads.

 9:30am Tobacco Farm Life Museum

-Learn more about area farmers and their families and the difference from the “old ways” of the 19th centuries and today…and what has remained the same…the love for the land.
+Learn more about area farmers and their families and the difference from the “old ways” of the 19th century and today…and what has remained the same…the love for the land.
 Tour the 6,000 square foot museum that chronicles the everyday life of Eastern North Carolina farm families and explore the depression era homestead including the kitchen, packhouse, and tobacco barn.
 Hours: Tuesday-Saturday, 9:30am-5pm, Admission fee.
 1 hour

 709 S. Church St., Kenly

 We invite you to come along on a journey of history, family, culture and of course some amazing wine!
 Choose one of the wineries or breweries (or both) along the Beer, Wine and Shine Trail for this day trip of wineries, outlet shopping, and a touch of Hollywood glamor.